 AS is one of the most common severe craniomaxillofacial deformity syndromes.
 It is characterized by craniofacial deformity and syndactyly, and is often accompanied by varying degrees of mental retardation and other abnormalities[5,6].
 Premature coronal suture closure, acrocephaly, prominent forehead, abnormal development in the middle of the face, collapse of the nasal root, and syndactyly were found in our case, which were consistent with previous reports[7,8].

 AS is an autosomal disorder and 98% of cases are caused by functional mutations in the FGFR2 gene located on chromosome 10[4].
-The sudden mutation of S252W and P253R of FGFR2 gene is the main cause of AS.
-Patients with S252W mutation mainly present with craniofacial dysplasia, while those with 253R mutation mainly present with syndactyly[9-11].
+The sudden mutation of S252W and P253R of the FGFR2 gene is the main cause of AS.
+Patients with the S252W mutation mainly present with craniofacial dysplasia, while those with the 253R mutation mainly present with syndactyly[9-11].
 In the present case, WES indicated that the nucleotides of FGFR2 had a c.755C>G missense mutation, which changed the amino acid at position 252 from serine to tryptophan.
 Although the genetic mutation was S252W, craniofacial dysplasia and syndactyly were obvious.
-That means mutation of S252W is also related to syndactyly.
+That means that the mutation of S252W is also related to syndactyly.

-Older paternal age is considered to be a high risk factor for AS, and with the increase of paternal age, the frequency of gene FGFR2 mutations is also increased, and the corresponding incidence of AS is also increased[12].
+Older paternal age is considered to be a high risk factor for AS, and with increased paternal age, the frequency of gene FGFR2 mutations is also increased, and the corresponding incidence of AS is increased[12].
 Advanced paternal age is not well defined at present, which is usually defined as ≥ 40 years of age at conception[13].
 The 34-year-old father of this fetus does not belong to the high-risk category, but AS still occurred.
 This suggests that the older age of the father had little relationship with the occurrence of AS in this case.